nickdichev/lazyworktree/README.md

 ### Special Commands

-- `link_topsymlinks`: This is a high-level automation command that:
+- `link_topsymlinks`: This is a built-in automation command (not a shell command) that runs without TOFU prompts once the `.wt` file is trusted.
+It performs:
   - Symlinks all untracked and ignored files from the root of the main worktree to the new worktree (excluding subdirectories).
   - Symlinks common editor configurations (`.vscode`, `.idea`, `.cursor`, `.claude`).
   - Ensures a `tmp/` directory exists in the new worktree.